oliviazino/elc-website/fyec_newsletter.md

 url: fyec_newsletter
 nav: Resources
 ---
 This [newsletter](https://drive.google.com/file/d/1zq0_P7g2xXQZLwN-4p1dyWxJTbqnoOcr/view?usp=sharing) will be updated towards the beginning of each week.
+Additional event details can be found under the Events page.

 To view the newsletter, you must be logged into your Notre Dame email.

 <iframe src="https://drive.google.com/file/d/1zq0_P7g2xXQZLwN-4p1dyWxJTbqnoOcr/preview" width="640" height="480"></iframe>